jina-ai/serve/docs/get-started/create-app.md

 - `config.yml` is the configuration file for the Executor.
 It stores metadata for your Executor, as well as dependencies.
 - `client.py` is the entrypoint of your Jina-serve project.
 You can run it via `python app.py`.

-There are some other files like `README.md` and `requirements.txt` to provide extra metadata about that Executor.
+Other files such as `README.md` and `requirements.txt` provide additional metadata about that Executor.
 More information {ref}`can be found here<create-executor>`.

-Now run it and observe the output of the server and client:
+Once everything is set up, run the command to start the server.
+You'll see server and client output logs in your terminal.

 ## Launch Flow